Case Study

 What Held Afterwards

 Not perfect alignment.
-A cleaner way of dealing with friction before it spread.
+A cleaner transfer.

+Teams were still operating in a demanding environment with competing pressures, but they were less likely to confuse movement with clarity.
 Sponsors reported that issues were being raised earlier, handoff conversations were sharper, and teams were more willing to name what was missing before it became a problem someone else had to absorb.

-Why This Matters
+Why This Case Matters